 Partnership projects may be proposed for privately owned lands, industrial forests, Commercial Forest Act-enrolled lands, or federal lands (partner organization must provide written proof of permission from landowner, representative, or administrator).
 Public accessibility is an important consideration and project lands which allow legal public access (foot traffic at a minimum) will be scored more favorably.
 State-owned lands are ineligible for this initiative.
 Projects on lands owned by municipalities, school forests or other entities will be considered lower priority.

-Successful applicants will be notified by March 28, 2014.
-Implementation of approved projects will commence immediately, dependant upon specific project considerations.
+Successful applicants will be notified by March 16, 2015.
+Implementation of approved projects will commence immediately, dependent upon specific project considerations.
 All projects are required to be fully completed or have specified contractual deliverables completed by Sept.
-30, 2014 (end of state fiscal year).
+30, 2015 (end of state fiscal year).

 Dollar Amount(s) Available:

 Grant proposals for deer habitat improvement projects seeking a minimum of $2,000 and up to a maximum of $10,000 will be considered.
 Required partner cost share for approved projects is 25 percent of total costs.